RishDog001/RishDog001/README.md

 ### About Me
-Hello there!
-My name is Rish Naik, and I am in my final year of IT Innovation & Design at Conestoga College.
-I also graduated from Business at Conestoga College in 2020.
+Hello, my name is Rish Naik.
+I am 24 years old and a final-year Computer Science/IT student at Conestoga College.
 I have experience in Microsoft Office tools such as Word, Excel, PowerPoint, and Access.
-I have also learned various programming languages such as C#, HTML/CSS, JavaScript, ASP.NET MVC, Java, Python, and VBA.
-I also have experience using Adobe Creative Cloud, animation software such as Blender, and data visualization tools such as PowerBI and Tableau. 👋
+I have also learned programming languages such as C#, HTML/CSS, JavaScript, ASP.NET MVC, Java (including Android development), Python, and VBA.
+I also have experience using Adobe Creative Cloud, animation software like Blender, and data visualization tools like PowerBI and Tableau. 👋

 <!--
 **RishDog001/RishDog001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.